 - Case Management

-Social Services Director Rebecca Mills, MSW takes a holistic approach when working with clients of all ages and families to implement temporary or ongoing care.
-Rebecca and her team will develop a care plan, make referrals, and follow up to ensure that clients remain as independent and active as possible.
+Social Services Director Erricka Hill, BA, MSW,MBA takes a holistic approach when working with clients of all ages and families to implement temporary or ongoing care.
+Erricka and her team will develop a care plan, make referrals, and follow up to ensure that clients remain as independent and active as possible.
+Contact her at (423) 893-9241.

 - Community Nurse